 This study sums the weighted scores to produce a single composite score between 0 and 100.
 Scores above 50 point to critical vulnerabilities requiring near-term intervention.
-This study categorizes systems scoring between 40 and 50 as High Risk and recommends prioritizing them for monitoring and support.
-Scores between 30 and 40 are considered Moderate Risk, and anything below 30 is considered Low Risk.
-It should be noted that our analysis also identified 17 systems with insufficient data.
-These systems were excluded from the analysis but merit further consideration.
+This study categorizes systems scoring between 40 and 50 as high risk and recommends prioritizing them for monitoring and support.
+Scores between 30 and 40 are considered moderate risk, and anything below 30 is considered low risk.
+It should be noted that our analysis also identified 17 systems with insufficient data - they were excluded from the analysis but merit further consideration.